JeffVi/BotW_New_Beginning/README.md

 ## ChangeLog

 ### ver 0.1
-Fast travel has been disabled for every shrines.
+Fast travel has been disabled for every shrine.

 ### ver 0.2
 Raw food does not heal anymore, roasted/chilled restore a little.